Dr Kate Forsyth, BA (Lit.), MA (Writing) , DCA (Fairy Tales)

 HNSA is managed by a Committee elected by a small body of active members.

-Elisabeth Storrs (Chair, Program Director and Public Officer), BA (Lit) LLB, Retired FCIS, FCSA, MAICD
+Elisabeth Storrs (Chair and Program Director), BA (Lit) LLB, Retired FCIS, FCSA, MAICD

 Elisabeth has a great love for the history, legends and myths of the ancient world.
-She is the award winning author of the Tales of Ancient Rome saga which has been endorsed by Ursula Le Guin, Kate Quinn, Ben Kane Helen Hollick and Sherry Jones.
+She is the award winning author of the ‘A Tale of Ancient Rome’ saga which has been endorsed by Ursula Le Guin, Kate Quinn, Ben Kane and Sherry Jones.
 Over the years she has worked as a solicitor, corporate lawyer, corporate governance consultant and legal writer.
-She is the former Deputy Chair of the NSW Writers’ Centre and the co-founder of the HNSA.
+She is the former Deputy Chair of the Writing NSW and the founder of the HNSA.

 Greg Johnston (Treasurer), B.Pharm, BA

 Greg has written in one form or another most of his life.
 He has published three novels and is working on a novel set in the cane fields of Far North Queensland from the 1920s to 1940s.
 He works as a bookkeeper, so half the day is spent in the company of numbers and half in the company of letters.

 Dr Diane Murray, Danks Design Group, MA (Writing), PhD (Creative Writing, Media and Communications) (Swinburne)